 7.3 Offset Requirements

-The Pacific Coast Energy Company Orcutt Hill stationary source triggers emission offsets for NOx and ROCs.
-Tables 7.3-1, 7.3-2 and 7.3-3 summarize the emissions and offset totals for this stationary source.
+The Pacific Coast Energy Company - Orcutt Hill and Casmalia Oil Fields Stationary triggers emission offsets for NOx and ROCs.
+Tables 7.3(a) and 7.3(b) summarize the emissions and offset totals for this stationary source.